Cahill Expressway (Smart)

 Cahill Expressway is a 1962 painting by the Australian artist Jeffrey Smart.
 The painting depicts the Cahill Expressway, a motorway in inner Sydney.
 It is "considered by many to be one of his finest works" and "perhaps his best-known picture".
-The work has been described as "startling ... for its recognisability as an Sydney scene and doubly so for its timeless quality."
+The work has been described as "startling ... for its recognisability as [a] Sydney scene and doubly so for its timeless quality."

 The Woolloomooloo extension of the Cahill Expressway was opened in March 1962, the same year as Smart made his painting.
 The painting shows a view looking into the newly constructed tunnel under the Domain with the State Library on the left and the Shakespeare Memorial just above.

 The composition is dominated by the curve of the freeway, one part of it sweeping upwards to what Chris Allen calls a "false horizon", the other disappearing into the darkness of the tunnel.
 The silhouetted figure on the memorial plinth surveys a scene that is hidden to us, over the new horizon, with a gesture reminiscent of those statues of Lenin, looking to a glorious future.
 Caught in the light on the median strip is a rather portly bald man, who is going nowhere.
 The whole composition is governed by a rigorous geometry, like that practised by the painter Smart admired, Piero della Francesca. [...]
 The scene is empty.
 The man appears to be lacking an arm: the sleeve of his jacket is tucked discreetly into his pocket.